Mandatory merger and acquisition notification rules commenced on 1 January 2026.

 The ACCC does not need to be notified when apparatus or spectrum licences are issued.

-Section 50 of the Competition and Consumer Act 2010 will continue to apply to the issue of apparatus and spectrum licences as well as trading, transfer and third-party authorisations of apparatus or spectrum licences that are not notified under the new regime, in the same way that it does now.
+Section 50 of the Competition and Consumer Act 2010 continues to apply to the issue of apparatus and spectrum licences as well as trading, transfer and third-party authorisations of apparatus or spectrum licences that are not notified under the merger control regime.

 ACCC information about merger reform

-Please refer to merger control regime for general information on the new merger regime, including guidelines, forms, fees and notification thresholds
+Please refer to merger control regime for general information on the merger control regime, including guidelines, forms, fees and notification thresholds.